Note: This site is no longer being maintained. For the latest version of this post, please go to: Points to Ponder in Genesis 18-23

 Most likely she didn’t just glance back but according to some traditions actually returned to Sodom and was there destroyed along with the city’s other inhabitants.
 The “pillar of salt” idea may have come from the prevalence of “pillars of salt” in the Dead Sea near the reputed site of ancient Sodom.

-6. If Lot’s single daughters were righteous enough to be saved from the destruction of Sodom, how can you account for their subsequently committing incest with their father?
+6. If Lot’s daughters were righteous enough to be saved from the destruction of Sodom, how can you account for their subsequently committing incest with their father?

 Evidently the daughters had been righteous enough up to that point that they had not violated the law of chastity.
 Based on their conduct thus far, God was willing to spare them.
-But it appears they were not sufficiently committed to the gospel but what they were later willing to violate a commandment rather than trust the Lord to help them find worthy husbands in His own due time.
+But it appears they were not sufficiently committed to the gospel but that they were later willing to violate a commandment rather than trust the Lord to help them find worthy husbands in His own due time.

 7. Why would Lot have been so afraid of living in Zoar that he preferred to live in a cave, if he hadn’t been afraid of living in the notoriously wicked and dangerous Sodom?
 (19:30)